Minimal model of self-organized clusters with phase transitions in ecological communities: Introduction

 Since then, the phenomenon of species clusters has been identified in various ecological models \cite{ClusterRobust,ClusterRM,ClusterPredation}.
 Nevertheless, a systematic theoretical framework for describing these clusters is still lacking.
 In particular, the previous models were too complicated to be analytically tractable, thus the studies of these models were limited to numerical simulations.
 Such limitation is an obstacle to classifying possible self-organized cluster patterns, or identifying transitions between different sets of possible patterns, which may occur when characteristics of a community such as the competition strength is changing.
 Tools from statistical physics can help resolve some of these issues.
 Following the terminology in statistical physics, we will refer to the transitions between sets of patterns as phase transitions.

 In this paper, we address some of the above issues by proposing a minimal model of self-organized clusters based on Lotka-Volterra competitive dynamics with local interactions.
 The model contains only three parameters: the number of species $S$, the number of interacting neighbors $2K$, and the competition strength $\alpha$.
-In particular, we assume that all interactions between neighbors have the same strength.
-Interestingly, the steady states of such a simple model support a diverse set of cluster patterns with different combinations of clusters of various sizes.
+In particular, even under the assumption that all interactions between neighbors have the same strength, the steady states of such a simple model support an incredibly rich set of patterns that exhibit clusters of various sizes and combinations.
 The model also has a rich phase diagram that arises by varying only $\alpha$.
 The phase diagram includes sharp phase transitions between states with and without clusters, as well as multiple phase transitions between different sets of cluster patterns.
 Interestingly, many of these phase transitions accumulate and become dense near a small number of critical points.
 Among them, there is also a phase transition where long-range correlation between species abundances emerges.
 Due to the simplicity of the model, many quantities such as cluster sizes and the positions of the critical points are analytically tractable.
 Moreover, the special case $K=1$, i.e., with nearest neighbor interactions, is exactly solvable, enabling further analysis as a lattice model in statistical mechanics.
-We find that the critical behavior of this model is similar to some existing lattice models in the literature, including certain variants of the one-dimensional Ising model.